 Tours and Speakers

 Looking for a speaker for your group or program?
-Our elected and appointed officials will be happy to address your group on any topic related to county government.
+Many of our elected and appointed officials are happy to address your group on any topic related to county government, schedules permitting.
 Officials will present applicable topics at no cost to your organization.
 If your meeting falls outside of business hours, we will try to accommodate evening and weekend presentations based on staff availability.

 In a world full of distractions, being situationally aware and attuned to our environment is not always at the forefront of our minds.
 Join Chief Deputy Doug Gaa of the Peoria County Sheriff’s Office as he walks through the importance of Situational Awareness as it applies to home, public places, suspicious activity, the behaviors of those around us, and making the safest decisions when facing a threat or issue of concern.